bcgov/sso-keycloak-backstage/Alerts-and-Us.md

 •	Our regular business hours are weekdays from 9:00 am to 5:00 pm Pacific Time, excluding statutory holidays.
 Client provisioning questions and requests will be reviewed and handled during normal business hours.
 After hours support is provided by the Pathfinder SSO team, and is only available for service outages and other incidents that impact the service

-•	To learn more about our service uptime monitoring, please [visit our uptime page on our wiki](https://github.com/bcgov/sso-keycloak/wiki/Pathfinder-Uptime-Monitoring) .
+•	To learn more about our service uptime monitoring, please [visit our uptime page on our wiki](https://github.com/bcgov/sso-keycloak/wiki/Pathfinder-Uptime-Monitoring) and join our [newsletter](https://subscribe.developer.gov.bc.ca/) to receive important updates on the service and any outages.

 **Our approach to stability and reliability (Support Incident Response Times)**